phunanon/Epizeuxis/README.md

 A JS-hosted programming language for teaching/learning/scripting.
 Pronounced /ɛpɪzuksɪs/ (ep-i-ZOOK-sis).
 Similar to [ClojureScript](https://en.wikipedia.org/wiki/Clojure) interfacing with JavaScript is permitted and encouraged.
 Usable both in the browser and with Node.js (run `node repl.js`).
-It's not fast, it's not efficient, but is incredibly flexible and hackable!
+**It's not fast**\*, it's not efficient, but is incredibly flexible and hackable!
+\* in fact, it's slower than its predecessor [Chika](https://github.com/phunanon/Chika/blob/master/docs/platform-comparisons.md) on a 48MHz Arduino...

 ### Syntax